Over the course of the last 10 years I have been uploading stock footage from Palau to one particular agency.

 Aerial Entertainment Studios though is one and my initial submissions have impressed them enough to add me to their Exclusive team of artists.

 Underwater photography is a common art form these days with cameras readily available for reasonable prices.
-A large proportion of divers now have housed cameras ranging from a cell phone to the latest flagship behemoth “HMS Nikon”.
+A large proportion of divers now have housed cameras ranging from a cell phone to the latest flagship behemoth “HMS Arri”.
 Many also find enjoyment in attending an underwater photography workshop as part of their dive vacation.

 Underwater photography is art with a physical challenge too.
 The best photographer on land could be terrible underwater if they’re not a competent diver.